How to write the Perfect Tweet

 What is a Tweet?

-A tweet, like an SMS text message, is 140 characters long.
-In most cases, 140 characters is more than enough to to get your message across, but it can sometimes be difficult to keep the word count down.
+A tweet is 140 characters long, the same as the old SMS text message.
+In most cases 140 characters is more than enough to get your message across, but it can sometimes be difficult to keep the word count down.

 What to post?